yilinghuam/yilinghuam.github.io/eatwat/readme.md

 - fix fontawesome in dropdown
 - add titles for edit and new form to segregate
 - put form data in database and create form to edit and segregate etc
+- create eatImageModel to store url for cloudinary images
+- input image url in
+- if no image url provided, provide a sample image file